 4. Understand your role in your child’s recovery.
 Hopefully you will be willing to explore some of your own values around food, shape, weight, and even mental health in order to progress–and that can make you feel vulnerable.
 But think about what we are asking our adolescents to do; give up their most valued and effective coping skill.
 They may fight you every step of the way.
 So, we can fight back against the disorder by examining how we communicate, how we validate, how we express our emotions, practice self- care (yes, that’s a thing!).
 Our kids are watching and learning from us.
 We are the best possible models that they will ever have to develop healthy identities free of self-defeating thoughts and actions.
 Now is the time to get into your own therapy and work on how to cope more effectively because your child needs you to be ready for the fight of their life.

-This may all seem like a lot of work (and full disclosure – it is), but fear not warrior parent / caretaker!
+This may all seem like a lot of work (and full disclosure – it is), but fear not warrior parent/caretaker!
 There is a light at the end of this long and sometimes dark tunnel.
-The sooner you get your child in for specialized care, the better chances they have at long – term and sustainable recovery.
+The sooner you get your child in for specialized care for anorexia, bulimia, or another eating disorder they may be struggling with, the better chances they have at long – term and sustainable recovery.
 FBT has very impressive short-term AND long-term results for adolescents living with eating disorders.
 Still have questions?
 Let us answer them

 Amy Parent, LCSW is a clinician in the adolescent partial hospitalization and intensive outpatient programs at the South Windsor, CT clinic.
 Amy loves working with families and helping them identify challenges within the family and then developing action plans for change.
 Amy spent most of her working life in the food service industry before making the leap to mental health treatment.
 But if you ask her, she will tell you they are pretty similar.
 In fact it was working in food that made her realize that she wanted to help people thrive under challenging circumstances.
 In her spare time, Amy enjoys spending time with her family, cooking, enjoying the outdoors (especially bird watching– raptors are her favorite) and yoga.